ooni/ooni.org/content/post/egypt-censors.md

 can confirm that Vodafone Egypt has been [blocking access to madamasr.com from 24th May 2017](https://explorer.ooni.org/measurement/20170524T220638Z_AS36935_SveTAFTLwr1eLS6z6VntLnsSPTVa9Z1pPDxY8EQbDMPvSfeDyL?input=http:%2F%2Fwww.madamasr.com)
 (when the ban was first announced) to this date.
-The blocking of the site by Link Egypt can be [confirmed as of 25th May 2017](https://explorer.ooni.org/measurement/20170525T002807Z_AS24863_D0wke80vqyAftWWAj961yFc2afF0jtFbdiMFpu62DI5Sfs96b6?input=http:%2F%2Fmadamasr.com), when ooniprobe users started testing the site in that network.
+The blocking of the site by Link Egypt can be [confirmed as of 25th May 2017](https://explorer.ooni.org/measurement/20170525T002807Z_AS24863_D0wke80vqyAftWWAj961yFc2afF0jtFbdiMFpu62DI5Sfs96b6?input=http:%2F%2Fmadamasr.com), when OONI Probe users started testing the site in that network.

 It’s worth noting that the HTTP version of madamasr.com was [accessible in the TE network until 30th May 2017](https://explorer.ooni.org/measurement/20170530T005058Z_AS8452_cWwFLiGgXdRMrPJ24gH4CUx1K2h4ZPSO0KKW2MmXNoWXYf9bSJ?input=http:%2F%2Fmadamasr.com) and that it only started getting [blocked on 31st May 2017](https://explorer.ooni.org/measurement/20170531T104508Z_AS8452_jE1XD5egqf8T5NyeHPLMd9YXtuZln6FffTsQf6JDXoqVrQHuLk?input=http:%2F%2Fwww.madamasr.com).